kylebebak/questionnaire/README.md

 ## More Examples
 Check out clients in the `examples` directory.
-The [Ansible client](examples/ansible_client.py) generates an answers dict that you pass to another program to build up an `ansible-playbook` command for administering servers.
-I do this almost every day at work.

 ## Prompters